What Every Parent Should Know About Immunizations

 Common side effects of immunizations include swelling at the site of the

 injection, soreness, and fever.
-Discuss these side effects with your health care
+Discuss these side effects with your healthcare provider

 registry.
 This is a source you can go to if your immunization records get lost.